 In a way it might make sense for individual Grass/Saga/OTB/OSSIM modules to be treated as if they were separate plugins.
 Or for some (or most?) standard plugins to be rewritten as modules for the processing framework.

 There is also the issue of how much grouping there should be e.g. see the processing framework screenshots at http://underdark.wordpress.com/2011/06/04/a-first-glimps-at-the-qgis-processing-framework/

 Should it just be Vector/Raster/Database/etc, or should it be more specific?

 BTW, does anybody have the processing framework manager with some modules actually installed?
 I don't have any modules installed as the Python bindings available for Saga don't work with the OSGeo4W Python version.
 I'm guessing that thing above the treeview is for actually launching a module - it isn't a filter, is it?

-#12 Updated by Martin Dobias almost 8 years ago
+#12 Updated by Martin Dobias about 8 years ago

 Just some random thoughts:

 - QGIS does not keep information which plugin creates what menus / menu items and toolbars / toolbar buttons, so it is not possible to say to QGIS "run this plugin!" - it does not know what to run